 The intersection currently experiences congestion and delays during periods of high traffic volumes, such as weekday morning and afternoons.
 Traffic backs up during these peak periods, forming queues of vehicles waiting to cross the intersection.
 The intersection also has a history of vehicular crashes occurring.
 These crashes can potentially be reduced through proper intersection improvements.

-Why a Roundabout?
 The South Carolina Department of Transportation suggested a roundabout as the safest traffic solution for the area.
 In national studies, roundabouts have been found to reduce total crashes by 35%, crashes with injuries by 75%, pedestrian crashes by 40% and fatal crashes by 90%.

 Local Public Agency funds are federal or state transportation funds programmed through SCDOT and made available to qualified agencies for specified projects.
 HSIP funds are Federal Highway Administration (FHWA) project-specific funds administered through SCDOT’s Safety Office.

 - October 17, 2017 - Sealed bids opened.

 - November 2, 2017 - Dorchester County received construction concurrence from the SCDOT to award the contract to Palmetto Site Services (PSS).

 - November 15, 2017 - Notice to Proceed was issued.

 - December 13, 2017 - 90 Day utility relocation widow began.